 - Down with Civilization Restore the Entire Northeast

 Targeting Maine played a prominent role in this series on national strategic funding aimed at government takeovers of private property.

-The Obama administration put national radical viro leaders in charge of government land agencies, EPA, etc. where they immediately pursued imposition of statist policies against private land ownership and the economy.
+The Obama administration put national radical activist leaders in charge of government land agencies, EPA, etc. where they immediately pursued imposition of policies against private land ownership and the economy.
 The original agenda to take over million acres of private property in Maine was automatically part of this and top Obama officials were in Maine collaborating with viro activists from the beginning.

 Viro Park and Greenline activists who became state officials under Governor Baldacci have collaborated with the Obama administration, other viro activist groups, and beleagured industrial property owners to arrange for massive new government funding and eco land use controls over 12 million acres of rural Maine targeted for elimination of private property rights.